Pediatric Echocardiography Z-Score Calculator

 Key Components Explained

-Body surface area (BSA): Calculated using Mosteller formula: BSA = √[(height in cm × weight in kg) / 3600].
+Body surface area (BSA): The ASE recommends the Haycock formula for pediatric echocardiographic Z-score calculations: BSA (m2) = 0.024265 x weight (kg)^0.5378 x height (cm)^0.3964.
+The Haycock formula has been shown to correlate most strongly with cardiac structure sizes in both neonates and older children, while other formulas (DuBois, Mosteller, Dreyer, Meban) underestimate BSA in this population.
 BSA accounts for normal growth; without normalization, a dilated ventricle in a tall child might appear less abnormal than a small ventricle in a short child.

 Age at imaging: Used as a secondary normalizing variable in some regression models.
 Age is particularly important in infants and young children, where growth is rapid and cardiac dimensions change significantly week to week.
-Some equations provide age-stratified coefficients; others use polynomial (quadratic) relationships.
+The PHN (Lopez 2017) study found that age, sex, race, and ethnicity had statistically significant but clinically insignificant effects on BSA-adjusted Z-scores, resulting in Z-scores independent of these variables for each measurement.

 Measurement planes and technique:

-- Parasternal short-axis: RV basal diameter, pulmonary arteries, aortic root
+- Parasternal short-axis: RV dimensions, pulmonary arteries, aortic root

-- Apical 4-chamber: LA diameter, RA diameter, RV length (though basal diameter is preferred)
+- Apical 4-chamber: LA diameter, RA diameter, RV dimensions

 - Suprasternal view: Ascending/descending aorta

-Standardized measurement technique is essential; different views or reference points may yield different values for the same patient.
+Standardized measurement technique is essential; different views, reference points, or measurement conventions (leading edge vs. inner edge) may yield different values for the same patient.

 Systolic versus diastolic measurements: LV dimensions are measured at end-diastole (largest LV cavity) and end-systole (smallest cavity).
 Most Z-score equations use diastolic values; systolic values are used to derive ejection fraction and fractional shortening separately.